gymtrackpage/hybridx-app/PRIVACY_POLICY.md

 ## 3. How We Use Your Information

-We use the collected information for the following purposes:

 ### 3.1 Core App Functionality

 - **Account management** - Create, maintain, and authenticate your user account